emilyahn/streamlined/README.md

 We use the lightweight system from [LIUM](https://github.com/StevenLOL/LIUM) that uses ILP clustering techniques.
 Download the code from that repository and follow their installation instructions.
-If you are using JDK 1.8, replace their jar file in the `LIUM/` folder with the jar found in this repository (then rename it or change its call from their `go.sh` script: `baseline/diar/lium-diarization-200129.jar` (compiled on Jan 29, 2020).
+If you are using JDK 1.8, replace their jar file in the `LIUM/` folder with the jar found in this repository (then rename it or change its call from their `ilp_diarization2.sh` script: `baseline/diar/lium-diarization-200129.jar` (compiled on Jan 29, 2020).
 Instructions to compile this JDK 1.8 compatible version on your own machine are [here](https://github.com/ahmetaa/lium-diarization).

 We provide a script to convert LIUM output into rttm format: `scripts/lium_to_rttm.py`